 MCC faculty include some of the world’s most renowned scholars of media, technology, and culture.

-Our graduate coursework offers a theoretical foundation for examining global media within political, social, and cultural contexts.
-We do not provide practical training in journalism, media production or management, or PR/marketing, although MCC MA students can use their electives to enroll in such classes elsewhere at NYU, but those seeking a purely practice-based degree might consider applying to the School of Professional Studies' MS in Integrated Marketing or MS in Public Relations, or Tisch's MA in Interactive Media.
+The MA in Media, Culture, and Communication offers a theoretical foundation for examining global media within political, social, and cultural contexts.
+We do not provide practical training in media production, publicity or marketing.
+MCC MA students can use some of their electives to enroll in such classes elsewhere at NYU, but those seeking a purely practice-based degree might consider applying to the School of Professional Studies' MS in Integrated Marketing or MS in Public Relations, or Tisch's MA in Interactive Media.

 What sorts of careers do alumni have?